amin-abbasiy/EchoServer/README.md

 then:

-    $ bin/setup.sh
+    $ bin/setup.sh app

-`setup.sh` will automatically set env var for database credentials, if you face error:
+`setup.sh` will automatically set env var for database credentials, if you face error in console or running `$ rspec`:

 Note. please set your postgres database config in the .env file in root directory if you have any database connection problem. (also its possible to set variables in your shell env)